-Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications or adverse events associated with them.
-In addition, every procedure has limitations in terms of the outcome that patients will achieve afterwards.
+Every surgical procedure involves a certain amount of risk, and it is important that you understand these risks and the possible complications associated with them.
+In addition, every procedure has limitations.
 Additional information concerning breast implants may be obtained from the FDA, package-insert sheets supplied by the implant manufacturer, or other informational pamphlets required by individual state laws.

 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-While not all patients experience these complications or adverse events, you should discuss each of them with your plastic surgeon to make sure you understand all of the possible consequences of breast augmentation.
-Adverse events associated with breast implants can be inherent to this type of implanted medical device or relate to complications of the surgical procedure.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of breast augmentation.
+Problems associated with breast implants can be inherent to this type of implanted medical device or relate to complications of the surgical procedure.
 Additional advisory information on this subject should be reviewed by patients who are considering surgery that involves breast implants.